yahiarefaiea/rapida/packages/pug-lint-config-rapida/readme.md

 **Pug Lint Config Rapida** - An extensible shared [PugLint](https://github.com/pugjs/pug-lint) configuration to lint Pug code.

+**Warning** - Pug Lint Config Rapida has been deprecated and it's no longer maintained.

 This package is part of [Rapida](https://github.com/yahiarefaiea/rapida).

 ## Usage